luizpedone/luizpedone.github.io/index.md

 layout: default
 ---

 Hi!
 My name is Luiz Felipe Pedone.
-I'm a web developer at <a href="http://www.meliuz.com.br/" title="Cupom de Desconto - Meliuz">Meliuz</a>, living in [Belo Horizonte](http://en.wikipedia.org/wiki/Belo_Horizonte), Brazil.
+I'm a web developer at <a href="http://www.meliuz.com.br/">Meliuz</a>, living in [Belo Horizonte](http://en.wikipedia.org/wiki/Belo_Horizonte), Brazil.

 I started coding in 2010.
 Since then, I've been using PHP for most of the time, but I've spent some time coding in Java, Python and Ruby as well.